mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/index.md

 Using the **Add Cluster** option, you can attach an existing Kubernetes or Konvoy cluster directly to Kommander.
 This enables you to access the multi-cluster management and monitoring benefits that Kommander provides, while keeping your existing cluster on its current provider and infrastructure.

-1. Select a workspace from the **Workspace Selector** in the top navigation bar.
+1. From the top menu bar, select your target workspace.

 1. On the Dashboard page, select the **Add Cluster** option in the **Actions** dropdown menu at the top right.

 1. Select **Attach Cluster**.

 1. Select the **No additional networking restrictions** card.

 1. In the **Cluster Configuration** section, paste your kubeconfig file into the field, or select the **Upload kubeconfig File** button to specify the file.

 1. The **Cluster Name** field automatically populates with the name of the cluster is in the kubeconfig.
 You can edit this field with the name you want for your cluster.

 1. The **Context** select list is populated from the kubeconfig.
 Select the desired context with admin privileges from the **Context** select list.

 1. Add labels to classify your cluster as needed.

 1. Select **Submit** to attach your cluster.

 Platform applications extend the functionality of Kubernetes and provide ready-to-use logging and monitoring stacks by deploying platform applications when attaching a cluster to Kommander.
 For more information, refer to [workspace platform applications][workspace_platform_applications].

 <!---
 ## Accessing your managed clusters using your Kommander administrator credentials